Martin-Nyaga/fast_statistics/README.md

 descriptive statistics.

 ## Overview
-This gem provides fast computation of descriptive statistics (min, max, mean, median, q1, q3, standard_deviation) for a multivariate dataset (represented as a 2D array) in ruby.
+This gem provides fast computation of descriptive statistics (min, max, mean, median, 1st and 3rd quartiles, population standard deviation) for a multivariate dataset (represented as a 2D array) in ruby.

 ## Installation